*Updated March 2026*

 - Unusual perspective with a tree as the narrator allows readers to consider what human holiday traditions are like from an evergreen’s point of view

-- Shows that Christmas pines are young living beings who have the potential to be tall trees part of a larger ecosystem if people wouldn’t end their lives
+- Shows that Christmas pines are young living beings who have the potential to be tall trees and part of a larger ecosystem if people wouldn’t end their lives

 The Perfect Tree — Written by Corinne Demas and Illustrated by Penelope Dullaghan

 Bunny is ready to find the perfect Christmas tree that is just her size.
 Squirrel advises her that it should be bushy.
 Mole says it should have a point for the star.
 Cardinal says to look for the greenest green.
 Skunk says it should smell like Christmas.
 After searching all day and only finding trees that have some of those characteristics, Deer cautions Bunny that maybe there is no such thing as the perfect tree.
 On her way home, Bunny comes across one that she missed before that has all the right traits and decides it is too perfect to cut down.
-Instead, she and the other animals decorate it where it is, and as they gather to sing carols around it’s trunk, the tree really does become the perfect tree because it is surrounded by friends!
+Instead, she and the other animals decorate it where it is, and as they gather to sing carols around its trunk, the tree really does become the perfect tree because it is surrounded by friends!

 - Possible activities: using art or written adjectives, have kids portray/describe a “perfect” Christmas tree BEFORE reading this story and then see how their descriptions compare to the one in the book; go looking for a “perfect” tree on a hike in the woods